ncorroyez/ncorroyez_thesis_code/README.md

 The feature selection is done by a Sequential Features Selector.
 Several models are tested: Random Forest, and Partial Least Square Regression.

-LAI correction can be done either by training in full areas, in mixed deciduous-coniferous areas, or in deciduous-only areas.
+LAI correction can be done either by training in full areas, in mixed deciduous-coniferous areas, in deciduous-only areas, in mixed coniferous-deciduous areas, or coniferous-only areas.
+The application of the model is first done on deciduous-only areas.

 ```bash
 Rscript LiDAR/6_s2_lai_correction_via_ml.R